ionwolf13/proj-cgame/README.md

 ### PROJ CGame
-  Application consisting of card games.
+  Create an account and see the multiple card games that you can play!
+This application contains games like War, Go Fish, Black Jack, Spoon and many more.
 Come and play!
 ### Front End

   Utilized JavaScript Front End